 - Cost benefits: Countries like Vietnam and India have lower labor costs and typically face fewer tariffs than China.

 - Market accessibility: For sellers targeting North American consumers, manufacturing in Mexico can drastically cut shipping times and costs.
 However, Mexico is also currently subject to a 25% tariff on all imports.
+However, USMCA-compliant goods and energy/potash products from Mexico are subject to a 10% tariff.

-Strategies to adapt and stay profitable
+Successful dropshipping strategies to adapt and stay profitable

 Switching to domestic suppliers: USA-based dropshipping options